ye-susan/100-days/day6/README.md

-A JavaScript Drum Kit - Drums Sounds will play when associated keys are pressed
+A JavaScript Drum Kit - Drums sounds will play when associated keys are pressed
 </br>
 Prompt from: Wes Bos's JavaScript30, 30 Day Challenge